-Most of Ledger Nano owners at some point start to wonder if there is a possibility to customize their seed.
-Some of them possibly go even further and try to use randomly chosen words in the recovery option.
-In such a case after confirming the last word they almost certainly see the message:
+Most Ledger Nano owners at some point start to wonder if there is a possibility to customize their seed.
+Some might go even further and try to use randomly chosen words during the recovery process.
+In such cases, after confirming the last word, they will almost certainly see the message:

 "Recovery phrase is invalid, retry"

-Thus, does it mean that creating a new wallet with own custom words set is impossible?
+Does this mean that creating a new wallet with your own custom word set is impossible?

-Here we got a nice surprise.
-It is possible, however with some limitation.
+Here is a nice surprise: it is possible, though with a certain limitation.
 But let's start from the beginning.

-The first restriction is a requirement, that all the words must comply with the BIP39 standard list (Bitcoin Improvement Proposal - number 39).
-What exactly Bitcoin Improvement Proposals are you can find here.
-BIP39 is nothing more than just a set of 2048 words, chosen that way that every first 4 letters of any word are unique.
-And this rule includes even 3 letters words.
-Such a property makes them easier to remember if you make a several elements sequence.
-Which exactly your seed is.
+The first restriction is the requirement that all words must be on the BIP39 standard list (Bitcoin Improvement Proposal - number 39).
+You can find out exactly what Bitcoin Improvement Proposals are here.
+BIP39 is nothing more than just a set of 2048 words, chosen in such a way that the first 4 letters of every word are unique.
+This rule even applies to 3-letter words.
+This property makes them easier to remember when creating a multi-word sequence, which is exactly what your seed is.

-For example, let's take a random set of 23 words complying with BIP39 standard:
+Then how can we find the proper checksum for a sequence of our own choosing?
+For example, let's take a random set of 23 words that comply with the BIP39 standard:

-Every word has its index, a number resulting from its alphabetical order.
-It is important to start the index numeration with 0.
-An index should be expressed in a binary value.
-As the BIP39 contains 2048 elements, then every word index has to consist of 11 bits.
+Every word has an index, which is a number based on its alphabetical order.
+It is important to start the numbering from 0.
+Each index must then be expressed as a binary value.
+Since the BIP39 list contains 2048 elements, every word index must consist of 11 bits.
 Thus we find:

 amount